 Or, click here for a complete listing of vegan pie recipes.

-- 5 cups peaches, sliced or canned and drained
+- 5 cups (770 g) sliced peaches, canned and well drained (or fresh, peeled & sliced – see notes)

 - ½ teaspoon vanilla extract